MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-team-template.md

 **Solution**: If you've created a team from a custom template that contained additional custom tabs, you may see blank tabs in place of your custom tab apps.
 Your default tabs (such as Posts, Files, and Wiki) will appear as expected.

 To fix this issue, remove the custom tab and add a new tab with the same app.
-If you don't have permissions to remove the custom tab and add a new tab, contact the team owner to ask them to do so.
+If you don't have permissions to remove the custom tab and add a new tab, contact the team owner for assistance.

 We're currently working on a fix for future teams created from custom templates.